 - The UC Libraries automatically pay at least the first $1000 of the article processing charge (APC).
 UC has also negotiated a discounted APC rate for many journals.
 Funding is handled through the publisher's manuscript system.

-- Transformative open access agreements (UCSF-only): UCSF has agreements with Cold Spring Harbor Lab Press and The Microbiology Society that cover the full open access article publication cost for all UCSF corresponding authors.
+- Transformative open access agreements (UCSF-only): UCSF has agreements with the American Physiological Society and the Microbiology Society that cover the open access article publication cost for UCSF corresponding authors.

 New publisher agreements will be announced in Library News and will be added to the Discounts & Funding page.

-UCSF’s Open Access Publishing Fund has been discontinued.
-More details are available on the website.
-This program previously provided funding for open access publications not covered by a transformative publisher agreement.
+UCSF’s Open Access Publishing Fund was discontinued in 2022.
+This program previously provided funding for open access publications not covered by a publisher open access agreement.

-The Discounts and Funding for Open Access Publication has a comprehensive list of publishers and links to journals included in each agreement.
-A handful of agreements exclude some titles, so be sure to check whether your journal is included.
+Discounts and Funding for Open Access Publication lists all publishers UCSF has an agreement with.
+A handful of agreements exclude some titles, and coverage varies for some journals and publishers, so be sure to check your journal and its coverage level.

 There is a wide range of open access journals with different fee levels for you to consider, and there are also OA journals that do not charge any fees.
 The Directory of Open Access Journals (DOAJ) is a trusted community-funded resource for fully OA journals.